What We Do

 We empower women and girls through sexual reproductive health education and G-TEA clubs that challenge discriminatory social norms while advocating for their active participation in local decision-making processes.

-SOCIAL PROTECTION
+SOCIAL PROTECTION PROGRAM MONITORING

 Livelihood Empowerment Against Poverty Programme:

 The Livelihood Empowerment Against Poverty (LEAP) is a cash transfer programme introduced by the Government of Ghana (GOG) in 2008, for extremely poor and vulnerable households with the aim of reducing poverty by increasing and smoothening consumption and promoting access to services and opportunities among the extremely poor and vulnerable.
-Below are the three categories of eligible members:
+The categories of eligible members beneficiaries include Orphaned and vulnerable children (OVC), Persons with severe disability without any productive capacity and Elderly persons who are 65 years and above

-Education Capitation Grant
+Education Capitation Grant:

 The Capitation Grant Scheme in Ghana is a program that provides a per capita grant to public schools to help address the issue of children not attending school due to fees.
 The program was introduced in 2005 to increase access to education by replacing school fees and levies with a government-funded grant

-Ghana National School Feeding Programme
+Ghana National School Feeding Programme:

 The Ghana School Feeding Programme (GSFP) is a program that provides children in public primary and kindergarten schools with a hot meal each school day.
 The GSFP aims to improve nutrition, reduce hunger and poverty, and enhance food security.
-It also seeks to increase school enrollment, attendance, and retention
+It also seeks to increase school enrolment, attendance, and retention

-National Health Insurance Scheme
+National Health Insurance Scheme:

 The National Health Insurance Scheme (NHIS) is a social intervention program introduced by government to provide financial access to quality health care for residents in Ghana.
-The NHIS is largely funded by:
+The NHIS is jointly funded through the National Health Insurance Levy (NHIL), Social Security and National Insurance Trust (SSNIT) and National Health Insurance Fund (NHIF)